 In the fall of 1995 changes were made to the petroleum business.
 The yard was not to standard for the future and updates were costly.
 A deal was made with U.C.O on any salvage rights from saved tanks, as they owned the equipment.
 This was replaced with a state of the art cardlock system for gas and diesel.

-Over the years many changes have occurred to the co-operative.
-It is a full service operation for feed, crops, store, grain and petroleum products.
-These changes have not changed the purpose of the co-op, which is to improve the profitability of its customers.
+Over the years many changes have occurred to the Co-operative.
+It is a full service operation for feed, agronomy, retail, grain and petroleum products.
+These changes have not changed the purpose of the Co-op, which is to provide quality products and services and improve the profitability of its members.